 Depression after pregnancy strains marriage, wears away the mother’s confidence, limits her social functioning.
 In serious cases, it may lead to infant abuse, and even suicidal or infanticidal behavior.

-Postpartum depression is diagnostically different from the baby blues (maternity blues or postnatal blues).
+Postpartum depression is diagnostically different from baby blues (maternity blues or postnatal blues).
 Baby blues is a commonly occurring self-limiting state of dysphoria.
-It usually does not require treatment unless it persists for more than 10 days.
-It is normal reaction to the hormonal changes and stress after delivery.
+It rarely requires treatment unless it persists for over 10 days.
+It is a normal reaction to the hormonal changes and stress after delivery.

 The Edinburgh Postnatal Depression Scale (EPDS)